More and more of our lives these days are lived online, with people keen to share their experiences with friends, family, even strangers!

 As we move towards an ever increasing ‘on line’ world, we should of course embrace social media and review platforms, but at the same time be mindful of the perils of the same.

 Defamation is a technical area of law, and Newtons Dispute Resolution Team are experts in dealing with such matters.
-If you require any advice and assistance contact Alex Thompson at Newtons Solicitors in Ripon on 01765 607200.
+If you require any advice and assistance contact Newtons Solicitors.